 Fair Use Cases

-For an example of how a court analyzed the four fair use factors for course readings in recent litigation over electronic course reserves, read this 2016 district court opinion in the Georgia State reserves case.
+For an example of how a court analyzed the four fair use factors for course readings, read this 2016 district court opinion in the Georgia State reserves case.
 The court’s very detailed review goes into depth in its analysis of factors 2, 3, and 4 for each copyrighted work considered.
 The fair use analysis of individual works begins on page 20.
 The court’s analysis of the 48 readings in question continues through page 211.
 In a later proceeding in the same case, the court revisited some of its analysis of the four factors after receiving guidance from the Court of Appeals for the 11th Circuit.
 For examples of a finding of fair use and a finding of infringement, read these excerpts.

 For examples of how the four factors have been weighed and balanced by different courts and which uses have been determined to be fair use by the courts, review the case summaries in the Fair Use Index (Copyright Office) or from Copyright & Fair Use (Stanford University).
 To find the full text of these cases, try Justia, Findlaw, a Google search, or a law library.

 - Center for Media and Social Impact: Fair Use

 - Association of Research Library's Fair Use Fundamentals(infographic)